mybigday/react-native-external-display/packages/RNExternalDisplayExample/README.md

 ```

 - On simulator, click `Hardware -> External displays`
-- On read device, use AirPlay or Lightning to HDMI cable to connect second display.
+- On real device, use AirPlay or Lightning to HDMI cable to connect second display.

 #### android